-The algorithm for evaluating an encoded function $f_A$ on its argument X using its Fully-Reduced MDD (or Fully-Reduced EMDD) (and allowing null-pointer elimination) encoding A is altered to the following:
+The algorithm for evaluating an encoded function f_A on its argument X using its Fully-Reduced MDD (or Fully-Reduced EMDD) (and allowing null-pointer elimination) encoding A is additionally altered as follows:

-- 1. let b refer to the root of A (or the unique leaf of A, if all levels are skipped) - 2. for each $i \in K, \ldots, 1$ , in decreasing order - if i = level(b)

-let b refer to the node reached from an edge labeled with the value of $X_i$ (if such an edge from b exists)
+- 1. let b refer to the root of A (or the unique leaf of A, if all levels are skipped) - 2. for each $i \in K, \ldots, 1$, in decreasing order let b refer to the node reached from an edge labeled with the value of X_i (if such an edge from b exists)